Michael Cockerell

 Michael Roger Lewis Cockerell (born 26 August 1940) is a British broadcaster and journalist.
 He is the BBC's most established political documentary maker, with a long, Emmy award-winning career of political programmes spanning television and radio.

 Early life and education

 Michael Roger Lewis Cockerell was born on 26 August 1940.
-His father was Professor Hugh Anthony Lewis Cockerell, OBE, Secretary General of the Chartered Insurance Institute, a professor who was an expert on insurance law, and his mother, Fanny Cockerell (née Jochelman), was an author and playwright, and daughter of Dr David Salomon Jochelman, a prominent leader of the British Jewish community.
-He was educated at Kilburn Grammar School, Heidelberg University and Corpus Christi College, Oxford where he studied Philosophy, Politics and Economics (receiving a BA in 1962, and an MA in 1968).
+His father was Professor Hugh Anthony Lewis Cockerell, OBE, Secretary General of the Chartered Insurance Institute, a professor who was an expert on insurance law, and his mother, Fanny Cockerell (née Jochelman), was an author and playwright, and daughter of Dr. David Solomon Jochelman, a prominent leader of the British Jewish community.
+He was educated at Kilburn Grammar School, Heidelberg University and Corpus Christi College, Oxford where he studied Philosophy, Politics and Economics (receiving a BA degree in 1962, and an MA degree in 1968).

 Career

 From 1962 to 1966, Cockerell worked as a magazine journalist.
 He then joined the BBC Africa service, working as a producer there from 1966 to 1968.
 From 1968 to 1987, Cockerell worked in the BBC's Current Affairs department.
 He was initially a producer for the 24 Hours series from 1968 to 1972, from which he moved to being a reporter for Midweek (1972–75).
 In 1975, he became a reporter on the flagship news series Panorama, where he remained until 1987.
 That year, he became a freelance television reporter and documentary maker.

 He has latterly specialised in in-depth documentaries on the politics of Westminster.
 He has made biographical profiles of Margaret Thatcher (The Making of the Iron Lady, 2008), Edward Heath (Sir Ted: A Film Portrait of Edward Heath, 2005), Alan Clark, Barbara Castle, Roy Jenkins (A Very Social Democrat: A Portrait of Roy Jenkins, 1996), Michael Howard, David Cameron, Denis Healey (The Best Prime Minister Labour Never Had?, 2015) and most recently, Boris Johnson (The Irresistible Rise).

 From the 1970s onwards, his work for television has included How We Fell For Europe (2005), The Lost World of the Seventies (2012), The Marketing of Margaret Thatcher (1983), Blair's Thousand Days – The Lady and the Lords (2000), Life in Whips Office (1995), Inside 10 Downing Street (2000) and Cabinet Confidential (2001).

 He has also made multi-part series', among them the How to Be trilogy (How to Be Chancellor, 2010, How to Be Foreign Secretary, 1998 and How to Be Home Secretary, 1999); a three-part series on the history of Anglo-American, Anglo-German and Anglo-French relations; an observational documentary on the workings of Alastair Campbell's press office in News from Number 10; and a three-part analysis of Tony Blair's 10 years in office as Prime Minister.
 He also followed up the How to Be series, with How to Be Ex Prime Minister (2007), broadcast just before Blair's resignation.
 The programme was repeated upon the departure from office of Theresa May in 2019.